-It is easy to forget that in the early days of CIRM the field of stem stem cell treatments looked very different than it does today.While numerous diseases were being studied, the volume of research within each disease area was much smaller than it is today, especially in translational, and clinical research.
-There simply was not adequate activity, nor resources within CIRM, to sustain programs designed to carry development of stem cell treatments forward from a beginning to an ending point.
-Thus at the time CIRM was designed to accommodate a lower volume of applications, leading to CIRM's adoption of an initiative-based approach, where we waited for critical mass to build in an area, released a request for applications (RFA), and issued awards in response to the RFA.
-This represented a necessarily opportunistic approach to research; however, it was not predictable nor was it synchronous.

-At a micro level, this approach was highly responsive to the needs of the time but at a macro level it created uncertainty among the research community regarding the possibility and timing of future research prospects.
+It is easy to forget, but in the early days of CIRM, the field of cell therapy looked very different than it does today.
+While numerous diseases were being studied, the volume of research within each disease was much smaller than it is today, especially in translational, preclinical, and clinical development research.
+There simply was not adequate activity, nor resources within CIRM, to sustain programs designed to carry therapy development forward from a beginning to an ending point.
+Accordingly, CIRM was designed to function for a relatively lower volume of applications.
+This is what became an initiative-based approach, where we waited for critical mass to build in an area, released a request for applications (RFAs), and issued awards in response to the RFA.
+Then that RFA would be closed and it would be on to the next thing.
+This led to an opportunistic approach to research, however it was not predictable nor was it synchronous with other award programs.
+At a micro level, this approach was highly responsive to the needs of the time, but at a macro level it created uncertainty among the research community regarding the possibility of future funding opportunities.

 Now that there is critical mass in the field, it is time to improve our process.
-A systems-based approach allows us to create a continuum of research and development opportunities, with predictable and timely offerings, resulting in a more efficient process overall.
-We have already seen early benefits of this systems-based approach with the introduction of the CIRM 2.0 Clinical Program.
-During its first nine months, 25 applications were received and processed by CIRM (up from four in all of 2014) with the average time from application to award dropping from 22 months, under the previous system, to less than four months today.
+A systems-based approach will allow us to create a continuum of research and development opportunities, with predictable and timely offerings, resulting in a more efficient process overall.
+In fact, we have already seen early benefits of this systems based approach with the introduction of the CIRM 2.0 Clinical program.
+During its first nine months, 25 applications were received and processed by CIRM (up from four in all of 2014) with the average time from application to award dropping from 22 months, under the previous system, to less than 4 months today.

-Translation - Still "The Valley of Death"
+Burden of Time for Translational Activities

-Another theme was the level of difficulty and length of time needed to move a newly discovered stem cell treatment candidate through preclinical development into clinical trials.
-Clinical development can begin once an IND, or Investigational New Drug application, is cleared by the Food and Drug Administration (FDA).
-This allows a potential treatment to be administered to patients in clinical trials as required to ultimately obtain regulatory approval.
-Due to the high failure rate, this stage of development has been termed "the valley of death."

-For stem cell treatments, the average length of time to conduct the research and IND-enabling preclinical studies necessary to obtain an IND is approximately 8 years, compared to 3.2 years for traditional pharma and biotech drugs.

-The reason for this is multi-factorial.
-First, the FDA has applied the drug development model for a conventional drug to stem cell treatments, which is like forcing a round peg into a square hole.
-Next, the scope of studies required is large, and optimal study designs are not well understood or well-defined by regulatory agencies.
-Secondly, funding agencies, such as NIH and CIRM, have not always provided a continuous path of funding opportunities which can significantly slow the pace of development.
-Lastly, a lack of familiarity among investigators with the requirements for IND approval further lengthens the time to a successful filing.
-These clearly are opportunities for CIRM to leverage its resources and improve the odds for success
+Another commonly heard theme was the length of time needed to move a therapeutic candidate from preclinical to clinical development.
+Clinical development can begin once an IND, or Investigation New Drug application is cleared by the FDA.
+This allows a therapy to be administered to patients in the clinical trials required for obtain regulatory approval.
+For a cell therapy, the average length of time to conduct the research and IND-enabling preclinical studies needed to submit an IND application is 8 years, compared to 3.2 years for traditional pharma and biotech drugs.
+Typically, the number of studies required is large and the duration of the preclinical studies themselves is long, contributing to the time burden.
+Furthermore, the FDA has applied the drug model of development to cell therapy, which oftentimes looks like forcing a round peg into a square hole, meaning the types of studies required and how to design and conduct them is not always optimized for cell therapy.
+In addition, inexperience among investigators and confusion as to exactly what is required for IND approval further lengthens the time to a successful filing.
+These clearly are opportunities for CIRM, with its resources and wealth of knowledge in this area, to play a larger, more impactful role.

-MISSION lo a